antonkoetzler/nvim-config/README.md

+# My Neovim configuration 💻

-# Installation
+## Installation

 1. Clone the repo into `~/.config` (Linux) or `C:\Users\<Username>\AppData\Local` (Windows);
 1. Make sure you have Go, Lua, Node, & Ripgrep installed.

-# How do do various things with my config
+## How do do various things with my config

 ## Resolving merge conflicts